brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Then set `-Xms` and `-Xms` to how much memory you want minecraft to have, this should generally be arround 1/2 of your total system memory.

-Example: `-Xms8G -Xmx8G` - Make sure to make them the same value, reason is stated below.
+Example: `-Xms8G -Xmx8G` - Make sure they are the same value for reasons stated below.

 <br />